 Writing historical fiction?

-All of the above suggestions apply to novels set in the past, except that instead of just doing research on how occupations, settings, and conditions are now, also dig into the literature of your period to see how that occupation, setting, or condition was experienced in the past.
+All of the above suggestions apply to novels set in the past, except that instead of doing research on contemporary occupations, settings, and conditions, also dig into the literature of your period to see how that occupation, setting, or condition was experienced in the past.

-Having a contemporary knowledge base can make the historical information more understandable and help you format better research questions.
-Places to search include the Library of Congress, Google Books and the Internet Archive for first-hand sources, your local historical societies, and the library.
+Having a contemporary knowledge base will make the historical information more understandable and help you format better research questions.
+Places to search include first-hand sources, your local historical societies, and libraries such as the Library of Congress, Google Books and the Internet Archive for .

 Writing fantasy, sci-fi, or paranormal?

 Use research on contemporary life and society to provide a framework for the new world you are creating.
-One way is to build a timeline that shows the incremental changes that would have taken place to reach your imagined world.
+One way is to build a timeline that shows the incremental cultural changes in food, fashion, the arts, and warfare that would have taken place to reach your imagined world.